Mergener/stock-quote-alert/readme.md

 - `StockAPI` (string): The stock API of choice.
 Currently supported options are: `"twelvedata"`.

-#### Stock API Dependent fields
+- `ConversionAPI` (string): The currency conversion API of choice.
+Currently supported options are: `"twelvedata"`.

+### Conditionally required fields
-If you choose the TwelveData API, you must also provide the following field:
+If you choose the TwelveData API for either stock information or currency conversion, you must also provide the following field:
 - `TwelveDataAPIKey` (string): Your Twelve Data API key.
 You can obtain one for free at [Twelve Data](https://twelvedata.com/).

 ### Optional Fields